Indigenous Program Co-Facilitator

 - Strong communication, organization, and case management skills.

-- Committed to practicing the Seven Grandfather Teachings in everyday work.
+- Committed to practicing the Seven Grandfather Teaching in everyday work.

 - Current Vulnerable Sector Police Check.